 - 1 Tablespoon Cacao Nibs

 Assemble Your Creation:

-Measure the coconut oil into a small pan and put on low heat to melt, then scoop in the coconut manna; stir until it’s melted too; set this mixture aside.
-Grate the orange peel and set it aside.
-Measure the coconut flakes into the food processor; if you’re using large flakes pulse them until they are a fine grain.
-(If you’re using finely grated coconut and you don’t have a food processor you can simply use a bowl and a spoon to whip these up).
-Measure the vanilla extract, salt and collagen peptides right into the food processor or bowl.
-Mix or pulse to combine the ingredients.
-Pour in the melted coconut mixture and mix it all together.
-Stir in the cacao nibs.
-Use a metal scooper with a trigger, use your opposite hand to “pack” the ingredients into the scooper a bit.
-Place them on a plate or baking sheet.
-The mixture might be a bit crumbly so take care to work gently so that you can keep your ball shapes intact.
+Measure the coconut oil, coconut mana and coconut flakes into your food processor, if the coconut oil is really cold heat it up to melted.
+Measure the grated orange peel, vanilla extract, salt and collagen peptides right into the food processor too.
+Pulse to combine the ingredients, then leave the food processor going until the mixture comes together as a unified paste.
+Measure in the cacao nibs and pulse several times to distribute them and make them a bit smaller.
+Use a metal (cookie) scooper with a trigger, use your opposite hand to “pack” the ingredients into the scooper a bit.
+Place them on a baking sheet covered with a baking sheet.
+The mixture might be a bit dry and crumbly so take care to work gently so that you can keep your ball shapes intact.
 Once you have all of your scoops laid out, place them in the refrigerator for 20 mins or so, then you can put them into a container or a Ziploc bag.
-Keep them in the fridge; they’ll stay fresh for a couple of weeks.
+Keep them in the fridge; they’ll stay fresh for several weeks.

 Mexican Chocolate Truffles

 - 3 T cacao powder

 - 1/4 tsp salt